clarejordan/Conversational-Design-Portfolio/03-dbt-distress/README.md

 ```

 ## Example Dialog
-**Assistant:** Before we start, are you safe?
-If you are in immediate danger, call your local emergency number.
+**Assistant:** Are you safe right now?
+If you are in immediate danger, please call your local emergency number.
 **User:** I am safe, just overwhelmed.
 **Assistant:** Thank you for telling me.
 On a scale of 0 to 10, how strong is the feeling right now?
 **User:** 8